BKU Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Title Business Outlook: Management reported positive trends in client acquisition, with an average of 50 new relationships per quarter.
+• Title Business: The title business is experiencing seasonal trends, but customer acquisition remains strong, with an average of 50 new relationships per quarter.